 Despite the long lead-up to the mission, according to Canelli, it came in under its $400 million (363 million euros) budget.
 This allowed for the team to begin work on a new upcoming mission called Ramses, which will incorporate many of the same systems as Hera.
 Ramses will rendezvous with the asteroid 99942 Apophis as shadow it as it makes a close flyby of Earth in 2029.

 At the moment, though, the team is focused on getting Hera off the ground.
 According to ESA, the mission has 20 days to work with, with one instantaneous launch window each day until Oct.
 27. Hera also needs to work around another mission launching from KSC, NASA’s Europa Clipper, which has priority.
-Hera will have to stand down for 48 hours before Europa Clipper’s launch opportunities, the first of which is scheduled for Oct.
-10. If Hera does not launch by the end of October, there will not be another opportunity to launch again until October 2026.
+Hera will have to stand down for 48 hours before Europa Clipper’s launch opportunities; the first was scheduled for Oct.
+10, but this has been pushed back until Hurricane Milton passes, NASA announced Oct.
+6. If Hera does not launch by the end of October, there will not be another opportunity to launch again until October 2026.

 “Stakes are high,” said Hera’s flight engineer Ignacio Tanco.